muhammadsolihinmadsarib/muhammadsolihinmadsarib/README.md

 ## About Me

-I am a **Bachelor of Information Technology (Corporate Management)** student at **Universiti Teknologi PETRONAS (UTP)**.
+I am a **Bachelor of Information Technology** student at **Universiti Teknologi PETRONAS (UTP)**.
 I specialize in bridging the gap between complex technical systems and strategic corporate objectives.

 With a strong foundation in **Software Engineering** and **Cybersecurity**, I focus on building secure, data-driven solutions that solve real-world problems.